23f3003322/round1test-8/README.md

 ## Code overview
 - index.html: Bootstrap-powered layout and form with id="github-user-${seed}".
 It includes a placeholder for the form identifier to satisfy the brief.
-- assets/js/scripts.js: Fetch logic for GitHub Users API, token handling, and UI updates to show the created date in UTC.
+- assets/js/scripts.js: Fetch logic for GitHub Users API, token handling, and UI updates to show the created date.
+It supports an optional token via URL query string (token) and gracefully handles errors.
 - assets/css/styles.css: Lightweight styling to match modern UI standards.

 ## License